 What Small Business Factoring Costs

-- Payment terms — net-30 invoices cost less than net-60 or net-90
+- Payment terms — net-30 invoices are cheaper than net-60 or net-90

 Common Uses of Factoring for Small Businesses